SpellholdStudios/KorgansRedemption/README.md

 ##### Version 8

-- Added French translation (thanls to  Le Marquis (of the d'oghmatiques)).
+- Added French translation (thanks to Le Marquis, of the d'oghmatiques).
 - Fixed some bugs.

 ##